 MARKETING

-The FMCoC affirmatively markets housing and supportive services to eligible households within the geographic area.
+The FMCoC Coordinated Entry System is well-advertised and is easily accessible by individuals and families seeking housing or services.
+The FMCoC affirmatively markets the coordinated entry system, housing and supportive services throughout the CoC’s geographic area of Fresno and Madera Counties.
 Clients can access the various access and assessment sites within the FMCoC.
 Street outreach workers distribute information at places known to be frequented by the target population.
 To ensure access to all members of the community, interpretation services are also offered.

 The Fresno Madera Continuum of Care Coordinated Entry System covers the entire Fresno Madera Counties geography.
 The Coordinated Entry System is well advertised and easily accessed.